apache/openwhisk/docs/deploy.md

 1. manually (sending an HTTP or JMX request to the controller).
 For this case an external supervisor for the cluster is required, which will down the nodes and provide an up-to-date list of seed nodes.
 2. automatically by setting the "auto-down-property" in controller that will allow the leader to down the node after a certain timeout.
 In order to mitigate brain split one could define a list of seed nodes which are reachable under static IPs or have static DNS entries.

-Link to akka clustering documentation: https://doc.akka.io/docs/akka/2.5.4/scala/cluster-usage.html
+Link to Akka clustering documentation: https://doc.akka.io/docs/akka/2.5.4/scala/cluster-usage.html

 ## Shared state vs. Sharding